 There are many benefits to such a system of recall: as a way of retrieving memories, free recall allows students to make memories that last longer and are easier to retrieve.

 First, prior memories are being recalled in more organised ways, thanks to the cognitive effort the students are confronted with.

 Second, instead of relying on external cues (i.e. a question form the teacher), it pushes students to create other retrieval cues for that particular memory.

 To complete an exercise in free recall, teachers should provide students with an account of how accurate and complete their retrieval of information was.
 Should students not receive such feedback, they might leave class with incomplete - or worse, inaccurate - memories.

-Here are some things to keep in mind when developing a course or preparing for a class.
+Some things to keep in mind when developing a course or preparing for a class: